Kachu1212/WeaCast/README.md

 ## Description

 - This repo contains the Interactive Weeather forecast application with real API project.
-Getting to know the what the weather is plays a crucial part for individuals to make certian decisions and planing.
-The dynamic featre of the background gives you a feel of what the current weather is and a 3 dyay forecast of the same city.
+Getting to know what the weather is plays a crucial part for individuals to make certian decisions and planning.
+The dynamic feature of the background gives you a feel of what the current weather is and a 3 day forecast of the same city.

 Also you have the date and time situated inside the application to avoid distraction of any sort.

 The API provider is http://www.OpenWeatherMap.org